 Program Title Degree Awarded HEGIS Code

 Massage Therapy AOS 5299

 Health Science/Acupuncture BPS/MS 1299/1299

-Health Science/Oriental Medicine BPS/MS 1299/1299
+Health Science/Acupuncture with BPS/MS 1299/1299

+a Chinese Herbal Specialization

 New York State

 New York College of Health Professions is chartered by the Board of Regents of the University of the State of New York.
 All programs are registered with the New York State Education Department (NYSED).